Avaiga/taipy-doc/docs/manuals/userman/task-orchestration/index.md

     Any Python function can be used as a Taipy *task*, and any data source can be used as a *data node*.

-# How to use scenarios?
+# How to use Scenarios?

 A `Scenario^` is instantiated from a `ScenarioConfig^`, which encapsulates the execution graph definition.
 To create and submit scenarios, you need to: